dart-archive/www.dartlang.org/src/site/articles/emulating-functions/index.markdown

 ## Summary

-This document describes how to define Dart classes that behave like functions.
-This functionality will be supported in Dart starting with the M2 release.

-Here is what you'll need to know in order to implement your own function type in Dart once the feature is implemented:
+Here is what you need to know to implement your own function type in Dart:

 1. Define a class with a method named **call**.
 1. Implement the call() method to define